 Chances are you did not come here happy and with perfectly smooth hair.
 Tangled or damaged extensions are a common issue that buyers often overlook.
-Hair extensions are extremely popular in all their forms, from tape-in hair extensions, glue-in, sewn-in or braided, clip-in, and many, many others.
-Hair extensions add length, volume, color, and shine to your natural hair, so it’s no wonder why they are so popular.
+Hair extensions are trendy in all their forms, from tape-in hair extensions, glue-in, sewn-in or braided, clip-in, and many others.
+Hair extensions add length, volume, color, and shine to your natural hair, so it’s no wonder they are so popular.

 So, before you call it quits and throw newly purchased wefts into a bin, let AiryHair specialists help you!
-In this article, we will learn all there is to the damaged extensions!
-From hair softening and reviving to extension detangling, as well as preventing such occurrences in the first place.
+In this article, we will learn all there is to damaged extensions, from hair softening and reviving to extension detangling and preventing such occurrences in the first place.

 First, we must talk about hair extension care.
-You need to be sure that the products you apply to your hair are of good quality and designed for hair extensions.
+It would help if you were sure that the products you apply to your hair are of good quality and designed for hair extensions.
 This is the most important piece of advice.
 If you take care of your extensions with high-quality products from the beginning, there is a lot less chance of them getting damaged in the first place.

-High-quality products ensure the health of your extensions as well as your natural hair.
-That’s why it’s important to use products that will preserve your hair because if you don’t, it will become dry or dull.
+High-quality products ensure the health of your extensions and your natural hair.
+That’s why it’s important to use products that will preserve your hair; if you don’t, it will become dry or dull.

-In 9 out of 10 cases, the damage was caused by moisture or lack of it when fixing damaged hair extensions.
+In nine out of ten cases, the damage was caused by moisture or a lack of it when fixing damaged hair extensions.
 The result is skanky hair, which can be avoided.

 Many women want to figure out how to keep their hair extensions moisturized for an extended time.
 You might have seen professional hairstylists use this technique without even thinking.
 It looks like a casual procedure without any thought process.
 However, you’d be wrong!